-MSTs will swipe their key fob and sign in before they may participate in the CYS program.
+MST youth will swipe their dependent identification cards or key their PIN into CYMS to sign in before they may participate in the CYS program.

 For pickup of child(ren), parents/designated representatives will follow the same procedures listed above.
+Parents/designated representatives must swipe out child/ youth once they have physically retrieved them from their room.

-Parents/guardians and visitors will enter and exit CYS Facilities through the front entrance/reception area, except during emergency evacuation and fire drills.
+Parents/guardians and visitors will enter and exit CYS Facilities through the front entrance/ reception area, except during emergency evacuation and fire drills.
 During evacuations/fire drills, patrons will follow designated facility evacuation procedures.